home-assistant/developers.home-assistant/blog/2024-11-07-options-flow.md

 ---
 author: epenet
 authorURL: https://github.com/epenet
-title: "New options flows properties"
+title: "New options flow properties"
 ---

+### Summary of changes
 New helper properties have been added to the `OptionsFlow`:
 - `self._config_entry_id` provides the config entry ID
 - `self.config_entry` returns the config entry

+:::info
 With the addition of these properties to the base `OptionsFlow`, setting `self.config_entry` property is deprecated and will fail from 2025.12.

 New code: